 - You’re more likely to regret packing too much than too little.

-- Adventure clothes such as hiking shoes, sandals, and athletic wear are great for activities on the islands.
+- Adventure clothes like hiking shoes, sandals, and athletic wear are great for island activities.

 Hawaii Packing List